SunTT-DOC/PremPS/README.md

 ## About
 <font size=4>

-PremPS uses a novel scoring function composed of only ten features and trains on a balanced dataset including five thousand mutations, half of which belong to destabilizing mutations and the remaining half are stabilizing mutations.
-PremPS has been comprehensively validated to perform significantly better than other methods especially in predicting the effects of stabilizing mutations, and shows a very low prediction bias toward anti-symmetric property.
+PremPS evaluates the effects of single mutations on protein stability by calculating the changes in unfolding Gibbs free energy.
+It can be applied to a large number of tasks, including finding functionally important variants, understanding their molecular mechanisms and protein design.
+3D structure of a protein is required for this method.

 </font>

 ## Scoring mutations with PremPS
 <font size=4>

-We recommend that most users who just want to obtain the predictions of changes of unfolding Gibbs free energy upon mutations use PremPS on the [PremPS website](https://lilab.jysw.suda.edu.cn/research/PremPS/).
+We recommend that most users who just want to obtain PremPS predictions use [PremPS website](https://lilab.jysw.suda.edu.cn/research/PremPS/) to obtain scores.

 </font>